Infectious Disease: Prevention and Control

 During the COVID-19 pandemic, information about how to reduce transmission has changed and been updated frequently.
 Links to the most recent guidance to prevent the spread of disease has been provided on this page.
 Your local public health unit or school board may also have additional advice/information.
 ETFO continues to represent members at provincial and local tables to address health and safety concerns, and encourages members and parents to join lobbying efforts at www.buildingbetterschools.ca.

 The pandemic brought infection control practices to the forefront of school health and safety.
 Best practices, including enhanced cleaning and hygiene, were reinforced, such as:

-- Hand hygiene that includes washing at a sink with soap and paper towels and access to hand sanitizers
+- Hand hygiene that includes washing at a sink with warm water, soap and paper towels, and access to hand sanitizers

 - Protective gloves – and the training for proper use – for staff who could come into contact with blood or body fluids

 - Cough and sneeze etiquette such as the use and disposal of paper tissue; coughing or sneezing into the elbow

 - Personal Protective Equipment (PPE) as appropriate, such as masks, shields and gowns